Turn on any TV show (that has commercials) and you're likely to see an ad for autoimmune medications.

 Okay...this is utterly fascinating.

-In healthy skin cells...no effect.
+In healthy skin cells...no effect or calming effect.
 In skin cells that are marked with too much keratin (hard, scaly result - psoriasis), CBD kills off the cells that make keratin (resulting in less hardness, scaling, etc).

 This is part of the natural balance between cell birth/death that's out of whack with psoriasis.